jruels/fun-istio/labs/07-istio1/index.md

 #### Enable mTLS on all services
 NOTE: Starting Istio 0.8, enabling mTLS is controlled through the authentication policy.

-To enable mTLS all services deployed in the default namesapce,
+To enable mTLS on all services deployed in the default namesapce,
 ```
 cat <<EOF | istioctl create -f -
 apiVersion: authentication.istio.io/v1alpha1